turrnut/SIMAS/README.md

 * OPERAND 1: data type of OPERANDS 2 and 3
 * OPERAND 2: name of first variable
 * OPERAND 3: name of second variable

+#### - not
+* negation logical operator
+* OPERAND 1: name of the variable to be negated

+#### - or
+* performs logical operation OR on OPERAND 2 and 3; the value will be assigned to OPERAND 2, if it is a variable name
+* OPERAND 1: the data type of both OPERAND 2 and 3 (as of now can only handle `bool`)
+* OPERAND 2: the first boolean variable, optionally being a variable name
+* OPERAND 3: the second boolean variable, optionally being a variable name

 #### - print
 * print something to the console.